vsriva/Journaling_File_System/README.txt

 3. JFS with fault tolerance
 4. JFS with Multithreading and Fault tolerance

-The final phase in the completion of project.
-Each folder for different phases contains the readme file, status report and makefile to run the test cases for the filesystem.
+The final phase is the completion of project.
+Each folder is for different phases and contains the readme file, status report and makefile to run the test cases for the filesystem.